1988–89 Utah Jazz season: Regular season

 During the NBA All-Star weekend at the Houston Astrodome in Houston, Texas, Malone, Stockton and Eaton were all selected for the 1989 NBA All-Star Game, as members of the Western Conference All-Star team; it was Stockton's first ever All-Star appearance, and the first and only All-Star appearance for Eaton.
 Malone scored 28 points along with 9 rebounds, while Stockton contributed 11 points and 17 assists; Malone was named the NBA All-Star Game Most Valuable Player, as the Western Conference defeated the Eastern Conference, 143–134.

-Malone also finished in third place in Most Valuable Player voting, while Stockton finished in seventh place and Eaton finished tied in thirteenth place, and Bailey finished in second place in Sixth Man of the Year voting.
-However, in the Western Conference First Round of the 1989 NBA playoffs, the Jazz were swept by the 7th-seeded Golden State Warriors in three straight games.
+Malone also finished in third place in Most Valuable Player voting, behind Magic Johnson of the Los Angeles Lakers, and Michael Jordan of the Chicago Bulls, while Stockton finished in seventh place, and Eaton finished tied in 13th place; Bailey finished in second place in Sixth Man of the Year voting, behind Eddie Johnson of the Phoenix Suns.

+The Jazz finished 18th in the NBA in home-game attendance, with an attendance of 509,901 at the Salt Palace during the regular season.
 During the regular season, the Jazz sold 10,153 season tickets, which was an increase of 550 from the previous season.

+NBA playoffs

+In the Western Conference First Round of the 1989 NBA playoffs, the Jazz faced off against the 7th–seeded Golden State Warriors, a team that featured All-Star forward Chris Mullin, Rookie of the Year, Mitch Richmond, and Terry Teagle.
+However, the Jazz lost the first two games to the Warriors at home at the Salt Palace, before losing Game 3 on the road, 120–106 at the Oakland-Alameda County Coliseum Arena, thus losing the series in a three-game sweep.